PS5 restock update: Track today on Twitter, Walmart, Target and more

-PS5 restock is slowly picking up steam.
-Target, Best Buy, Amazon, and GameStop offered very limited stock this week.
-However, with the upcoming holiday weekend, retailers might sneak in a PS5 restock during their Memorial Day sales.
+PS5 restock could end the week on an uptick.
+With the upcoming holiday weekend upon us, retailers might sneak in a PS5 restock during their Memorial Day sales.
+The chances are slim, but it's worth staying vigilant.

 So we're here to help you secure PS5 stock when inventory returns, by tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
 We've also pulled together a list of the top U.S. retailers, including Target, GameStop, and Amazon that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5.